VISUAL FOCUS TIMER FOR IPHONE AND APPLE WATCH

 Pick Your Time

-Choose a preset (5, 15, 25, or 50 minutes) or set your own custom duration.
+Choose a preset (5, 15, or 30 minutes) or set your own custom duration.

-Times shows as color
+Time shows as color

 Instead of numbers, time appears as a smooth flowing color gradient.
 Color shifts as time passes, giving you visual awareness without breaking focus.